 Since Program's Online Debut in 2005, Enrollments Have More than Quadrupled

-The award is a remarkable testament to the quality of this online program that UMass Lowell's Psychology Department and Continuing Studies launched just three short years ago in collaboration with UMass Medical School's Eunice Kennedy Shriver Center and UMassOnline.
+The award is a remarkable testament to the quality of this online program that UMass Lowell's Psychology Department and Continuing Education launched just three short years ago in collaboration with UMass Medical School's Eunice Kennedy Shriver Center and UMassOnline.

 Chancellor Martin Meehan and Executive Vice Chancellor Jacqueline Moloney recognize UMass Lowell's Psychology Department for its contributions in developing the award-winning online graduate certificate program in Autism.
 Professor Charlotte Mandell and Professor Richard Siegel accepted the award on behalf of the Psychology Department.

-Shown above from left to right: Barbara Macaulay and Colleen Daly, UMassOnline; Richard Fleming, UMass Medical School Shriver Center; Charlotte Mandell and Richard Siegel, UMass Lowell Psychology Department; Catherine Kendrick, Jacqueline Moloney and Steve Tello, UMass Lowell Continuing Studies.
+Shown above from left to right: Barbara Macaulay and Colleen Daly, UMassOnline; Richard Fleming, UMass Medical School Shriver Center; Charlotte Mandell and Richard Siegel, UMass Lowell Psychology Department; Catherine Kendrick, Jacqueline Moloney and Steve Tello, UMass Lowell Continuing Education.

 Originally funded by a grant from the United States Department of Education, Behavioral Intervention in Autism was developed by doctors Richard Fleming and Charles Hamad at the Shriver Center of the University of Massachusetts Medical School.
 Seven years in development, the BIA curriculum was tested, re-tested, and revised based on learning performance measures and feedback from participants.